saros-project/saros/docs/documentation/getting-started-eclipse.md

 ---
-title: Getting Started
+title: Getting Started with Saros/E
 ---

-Here you will find a guideline **on how to set up Saros**.
+Here you will find a guideline **on how to set up Saros/E**.

 After that you might want to find out **what Saros can do**: Here is the complete [feature list](features.md).